Shower Pressure Booster Solutions: Pumps, Fixes & Installation Guide

 4. Retest after each adjustment.
 Tighten the locknut when you reach your target.

-Regulators typically last 4–7 years before needing replacement.
-If yours is older and causing house-wide pressure drops, replacing it may solve your problem entirely — without any pump at all.
+Regulators typically last 4 to 7 years before needing replacement.
+If yours is older and causing house-wide pressure drops, replacing it may solve your problem entirely, without any pump at all.
+See our pressure reducing valve installation guide for a deeper look at brands, code requirements, and expansion tank pairing.

 Do High-Pressure Shower Heads Actually Work?